Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/getting-started/introduction.md

 - Carousel for all slide behaviors, controls, and indicators
 - Collapse for toggling visibility of content
 - Dropdowns for displaying and positioning (also requires [Popper](https://popper.js.org/))
+- Footer for extending our Collapse plugin to implement responsive behavior
 - Modals for displaying, positioning, and scroll behavior
 - Navbar for extending our Collapse plugin to implement responsive behavior
 - Offcanvases for displaying, positioning, and scroll behavior
-- Orange footer for extending our Collapse plugin to implement responsive behavior
 - Orange navbar for minimizing the header
 - Quantity selector for incrementing/decrementing number value
 - Scrollspy for scroll behavior and navigation updates